AndyObtiva/glimmer/README.md

 These are all the things that separate Glimmer from other Ruby desktop development GUI libraries:

-- Programmer-friendly declarative UI DSL
+- Programmer-friendly declarative GUI DSL
 - Bidirectional data-binding support
 - Scaffolding support for generating apps and custom widgets/shells (gems)
 - Native executable packaging support (e.g. generate Mac DMG/PKG/APP file)